 Then came a move to a different city, and finally, the addiction took over, and things went downhill pretty quickly from that point.
 I sunk pretty low with depression, anxiety, another divorce, etc. Luckily for me, I never even once touched hard drugs, or it probably would have been all over for me.
-However, alcohol is more insidious and sneakier/silent, but it is nonetheless just as dangerous and destructive in its end result.
+However, alcohol is more insidious and sneakier/silent, but it is nonetheless just as dangerous, destructive, and deadly in its end result.

 So even after I had accepted Christ, I was thereafter almost immediately (within a year or so) prodigal, apostate and backsliding for about 13 years because I was also trapped in an addiction that I didn’t realize I had.
 It was also because I just continued living life as I had always lived it before…for another 15+ years actually!
 I drifted away from going to church, stopped reading the Bible, stopped thinking about God, or Jesus, or anything related to it all – I just focused on work, work, work, and earning money.
 Finally, things climaxed as I hit bottom.

 I want to point out that those who are unsaved and who are also caught in an addiction don’t realize it, but they are actually doubly lost!
 First, they are lost to the addiction, and secondly, to God and eternal life.
-For even if you somehow manage to get out of the addiction by yourself (or the help of others, e.g., a “12-step” program), you will still come up short of eternal life.
-But Christ solves both – He will save you from the addiction, and He will also restore you to eternal life at the same time!
+For even if you somehow manage to get out of the addiction by yourself (or the help of others, e.g., a “12-step” program), you will still “come short of” eternal life.
+But Christ solves both – He will save you from the addiction and He will also restore you to eternal life at the same time!
 How amazing is that!

 In His unimaginable lovingkindness, patience, slowness to anger, and awesome mercy, Christ drew me back again.
 Yes, He called out to me again, and it was crystal clear to me!
 Imagine that!
 He chased after me in an attempt to draw me back, and I am forever thankful and grateful to Him for doing so.
 For I was indeed one of the lost sheep which had gone astray – I had left the fold, and He came after me to find me again.
 I need to emphasize that I can’t take credit for any of this, as I didn’t reach out to Him at all.
 It was He who came after to me (again)!
 I still don’t fully understand it.
 I had completely discarded Him even after being born again, as the world and addiction slowly dragged me back into its net of destruction.
 That’s how the world and Satan work.
 Again, I say, beware!